 4. Optimizing your running apps before charging

-When simply turning on airplane mode is not giving your device justice in ensuring “fast enough” charging speed to be optimal, other times manually shutting off unwanted apps running in the background does it.
+When simply turning on airplane mode is not giving your device justice in ensuring “fast enough” charging speed to be optimal, sometimes manually shutting off unwanted apps running in the background does it.

 Like certain features that make an iPhone a functional device, these apps — whether idle or actively running — consume energy which significantly sucks up some juice in your device’s battery which the charging process tries to compensate with.

 Did we miss anything?
-If you have any tips to share, let us know in the comments below so we can add it to our list.
+If you have any tips to share, let us know in the comments below, so we can add them to our list.